RuoHan-Chen/dream-team/README.md

 5. **Configure Wallet**
    - Set your `BUSINESS_WALLET_ADDRESS` in `.env`
-   - This wallet will receive USDC payments
+   - This wallet will receive PYUSD payments

 ### Development